Needed Medical Experiments

 Make the grams of sugarS per kilogram of body weight per day (gm/kg/day) similar to the amount of sugarS I was eating in my high sugarS diet days (about 4 to 5 coke cans per day, about a quarter of a bag of Oreo cookies per day, and about 5 to 10 peppermint patties per day, and a couple of ice cream bars, almost every day).

-[I plan to return to this page and add up about how many grams of sugarS per day this was.
-I will also divide this by my weight in kilograms to give a grams-of-sugarS per kilogram figure to be used in feeding the lab animals daily.
-Just from the cokes, it amounted to more than 30 teaspoons of sugar per day.]
+[This 'data' could be used to add up how many grams of sugarS per day this was.
+The grams-per-day could be divided by my weight in kilograms --- about 70 --- to give a grams-of-sugarS per kilogram figure to be used in feeding the lab animals daily.
+Just from the cokes, it amounted to way more than 30 teaspoons of sugar per day.]

 At the end of the feeding period (about a year in a rodent's life), 'sacrifice' the animal [as medical laboratory researchers are quite experienced in doing] and perform an autopsy.
 In the autopsy, especially examine the cartilage in joints of the rodent, especially leg joints.